It’s totally normal to feel anxious when you’re going to an event. But here are 7 simple steps to make sure you have your best ever Blogger Event.

-And if you’ve booked train tickets online, make sure you arrive at the station in good time.
-There may be a queue to collect your tickets from the machine!
+And if you’ve booked train tickets online, make sure you arrive at the station in good time if you need to collect tickets.
+There may be a queue at the machine!

 Top Tip: Make sure you allow for time to find a parking space, or to find your way around a Tube station.
 I always allow a few extra minutes in case I get lost on the way to the venue, even if I’m using Google Maps for directions.

 If walking in on your own makes you feel nervous, finding a buddy to go in with can really help.
 If you don’t already know anyone going, then definitely get onto social media and find out who will be there.